UNCW Admission Requirements

 |Less than 21||Low||<41%|

 You will need exceptionally good grades to get into University of North Carolina at Wilmington.
 The average high school GPA of the admitted freshman class at University of North Carolina at Wilmington was 4.06 on the 4.0 scale indicating that primarily A students are accepted and ultimately attend.
+The school ranks #4 in North Carolina for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as UNCW accepts 67% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|